What is tubal embryo transfer?

-Tubal embryo transfer (TET) is a part of the process of the Assisted reproductive process (ART), which helps to implantation of the created embryo in laboratory set-up through the IVF process is transferred into the fallopian tube of the mother/gestational carrier for further growth of the embryo.
+Tubal embryo transfer (TET) is a part of the process of the Assisted reproductive process (ART), which helps to implantation of the created embryo in a laboratory set-up through the IVF process is transferred into the fallopian tube of the mother/gestational carrier for further growth of the embryo.

 TET process description

 TET is a standard process of IVF.
 In the IVF lab, the collected sperm and egg are mixed for fertilization.
 TET can also apply in the ICSI process, where male factor infertility is also associated.
-The primary requirement of the TET is healthy fallopian tubes, where the embryo is transferred for further growth and successful outcome comes after pregnancy.
+The primary requirement of the TET is healthy fallopian tubes, where the embryo is transferred for further growth and a successful outcome comes after pregnancy.
 TET is a microsurgical intervention performed under the laparoscopic procedure, which provides a safe and effective outcome.
-In the tubal embryo transfer system, usually, two days old embryo, which is under the cleavage stage of the embryo formation stage transferred to the fallopian tube through laparoscopic placement.
+In the tubal embryo transfer system, usually, a two-day-old embryo, which is under the cleavage stage of the embryo formation stage transferred to the fallopian tube through laparoscopic placement.

 Advantages of TET

 The advantage of this process is the quality of the embryo can be assessed by the embryologist before embryo transfer.
-In this process, the scope of high-quality embryos transfer possibility is higher due to the quality assessment process.
+In this process, the scope of high-quality embryo transfer possibility is higher due to the quality assessment process.

 The procedure of Tubal embryo transfer is usually completed within 30 minutes with quick recovery.
 In this process need not take complete bed rest after embryo transfer.
 In the Tubal embryo transfer process, the patient gets a little more recovery period after the retrieval procedure, which is advantageous that patients who have followed Gamete intrafallopian transfer (GIFT) and Zygote Intrafallopian Transfer (ZIFT).
 GIFT and ZIFT are also other types of embryo transfer processed followed in ART.